Vice President for Constituent Engagement

 Tommye Lou Davis

 The division of Constituent Engagement is responsible for a number of Baylor's outreach efforts.
-Baylor University has created a strategic, comprehensive and effective university-based alumni relations effort to better engage and serve Baylor alumni worldwide.
-Vice President Tommye Lou Davis has been charged with responsibility for effective integration of these efforts, and provide oversight to the university's other most important outreach efforts.
+Baylor University operates a strategic, comprehensive and effective university-based alumni relations program to fully engage and serve Baylor alumni worldwide.
+Vice President Tommye Lou Davis is charged with responsibility for effective operation of these efforts, and provides oversight to many of the university's most important outreach efforts.
 Specifically, the division includes:

 - The Baylor Alumni Network,

 - Business Network,

 - Future Alumni Network,